 Top tip: Make sure you visit during the golden hours of the morning in summer or use the church as an interesting foreground under the northern lights (if you’re lucky).
 Use interesting light and composition to set your photo apart from other photographers work.
 Also, work with the texture of the volcanic rock or maybe even frame it within the mountains in the background to tell a larger story.

 The town of Höfn is a small coastal village in Iceland’s west.
-Höfn is perfect for those wanting to add some smaller towns to their photographic itinerary.
+Höfn is perfect for those wanting to add some smaller towns to their Iceland photography itinerary.
 The busy docks are alive with boats and fisherman frequently departing and arriving.
-This offers great opportunities for photographers looking to snap the action or maybe grab a quick portrait.
+This offers excellent opportunities for photographers looking to snap the action or maybe grab a quick portrait.
 Höfn also has a diner by the name of Hafnarbuðin.
-It’s a small American diner against the docks but they serve brilliant and simple meals for cheap (by Icelandic standards).
+It’s a small American diner against the docks, but they serve brilliant and straightforward meals for cheap (by Icelandic standards).
 Bonus points for the lovely staff.
 Well worth the stop if you’re in the area.

 Top tip: Not photography related, but you need to try anything lobster-related while you’re here as the area is well known for it and it’s delicious.

 Grettislaug is one of the most northern hot springs you can visit.
 It is a terrific spot frequented by locals in the area and rewards those who venture down the long road to get there.
-The drive itself gives incredible views of the Skagfjordur and also a great opportunity to get up close to photograph the ever so photogenic Icelandic Horses.
+The drive itself gives incredible views of the Skagfjordur and is a great opportunity to get up close to capture the ever so photogenic Icelandic Horses.

-Once you reach the end of the road you have the opportunity to photograph some non-commercial turf houses, unlike the ones found in Akureyri.
-These ones are set between the ocean and a towering mountain.
-This is a very traditional spring and a great chance to experience authentic Icelandic culture.
+Once you reach the end of the road, you have the opportunity to photograph some non-commercial turf houses, unlike the ones found in Akureyri.
+These are set between the ocean and a towering mountain.
+This is a very traditional spring and a great chance to experience an authentic Icelandic culture.

 Top tip: Try to photograph Akureyrarkirkja either very early in the morning or late in the dusk when the light is very soft.
-This will help ensure you minimise the crowd in your photo and will help soften shadows formed by harsh light, this is typically something all architectural photographers do.
-As an added incentive to get out of bed early, interesting skies during dawn or dusk will help aid your interesting composition.
+This will help ensure you minimise the crowd in your photo and will help soften shadows formed by harsh light.
+It’s typically something all architectural photographers do.
+As an added incentive to get out of bed early, interesting skies during dawn or dusk will help you create unique pictures.